This is the multi-page printable view of this section. Click here to print.

 GetMixerVolumeconst AZStd::string& busNamefloatReturns the current volume of a named mixing bus.

-GetMasterVolumefloatReturns the current master output volume.
+GetMasterVolumefloatReturns current master output volume.

 PlayScoreTrackconst AZ::Data::Asset<ScoreArrangementTrack>& trackvoidBegins playback of a score arrangement track.

-StopScoreTrackvoidStops the currently playing score arrangement track.
+StopScoreTrackvoidStops the currently playing score track.

 Notification Bus: AudioManagerNotificationBus